erebusrover/where-should-we-eat/README.md

 The Google Cloud SDK (software development kit) will grant you permissions to interact with the database, and redeploy a new version of this app when you're ready.

-Follow the steps in the [Google Documentation](https://cloud.google.com/sdk/docs/quickstarts) to download and initialize it onto your local machine.
+Follow the steps in the [Google Documentation](https://cloud.google.com/sdk/docs/quickstarts) to download and initialize the Google SDK onto your local machine.

 ### Install Cloud SQL Proxy